IzharSalvanaSyed/Use-Linux-commands-to-manage-file-permissions/README.md

 -rw-r----- 1 researcher2 research_team   46 Apr 27 17:29 project_m.txt
 -rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_r.txt
 -rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_t.txt

+## Change file permissions <a name="permissions">
+Check whether any files in the projects directory have write permissions for the owner type of other.

+researcher2@e587efd88d96:~/projects$ `ls -l`
+total 20
+drwx--x--- 2 researcher2 research_team 4096 Apr 27 17:29 drafts
+`-rw-rw-rw- 1 researcher2 research_team   46 Apr 27 17:29 project_k.txt`
+-rw-r----- 1 researcher2 research_team   46 Apr 27 17:29 project_m.txt
+-rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_r.txt
+-rw-rw-r-- 1 researcher2 research_team   46 Apr 27 17:29 project_t.txt

+We can see that the file `project_k.txt` has write permissions for the owner type of other.
+Change the permissions of the file identified in the previous step so that the owner type of other doesn’t have write permissions using the `chmod` command.
+* The `chmod` command `u` sets the permissions for the user who owns the file, `g` sets the permissions for the group that owns the file, and `o` sets the permissions for others.